openclimatefix/satellite-consumer/README.md

 ### How do I add a new satellite to the consumer?

-Current;y the consumer is built to the specific needs of OpenClimateFix's data requirements.
+Current;y the consumer is built to the specific data requirements of Open Climate Fix.
 However, adding a new satellite in the from EUMETSAT shouldn't be too hard, provided it uses the same `seviri_l1b_native` format and sensor channels - just update the available satellites in `config.py`.